 Another wise idea is to understand some of the key details about illegal stopping in the state of Georgia.

 Applicable Georgia Law Regarding Illegal Stopping on the Roadway

-Several laws in the state of Georgia pertain to illegal stopping on the roadway.
+Several laws in the state of Georgia pertaining to illegal stopping on the roadway.
 All motorists in the state of Georgia should understand and appreciate exactly how these types of charges are made.

 Motor vehicle operators are prohibited from halting a motor vehicle, even if momentarily, on a controlled-access highway except when doing so is necessary to keep clear from colliding with other traffic or such a stop is done in compliance with law enforcement or a traffic-control device.

 Locations in which individuals are prohibited from stopping a motor vehicle in the state of Georgia include the following areas:

 - At any location where signs prohibit parking.